The decision to get a male or female cat can be difficult. So, you’ll be curious to know which of the feline sexes is more aggressive.

 - Quickly turning their head towards your hand or swiping your hand to warn you to stay away

-When petting your cat, it’s important to be aware of these signs.
+When petting your cat, you should be aware of these signs.
 That way, you’ll know if you are handling them too much and making them feel uncomfortable.
-Many cases of cat aggression can be prevented if the owner is sensitive to their cat’s needs.
+Many cases of feline aggression can be prevented if the owner is sensitive to their cat’s needs.

 What Causes Unprovoked Aggression in Cats?

 According to the ASPCA, this ‘out-of-the-blue’ type of aggression is actually redirected aggression.
-Your cat is triggered by something in their environment, and they redirect their feelings of anger onto you.
+Your cat has been triggered by something in its environment, and redirects its feelings of anger onto you.
 So, what could trigger this type of emotional reaction?

 - Seeing prey outside the window but not being able to stalk/attack